Amid freezing cold showers, a string of depressing breakfasts, dizzying altitude and interminable bus journeys, visiting Salar de Uyuni saves the day

 In conclusion, Bolivia was worth the pain.
 Home can wait after all.

-What: 1-day tour of the Salar de Uyuni salt flats ($39pp) including the Train Cemetery, Colchani gateway town, Isla Incahuasi cactus island, Salar de Uyuni, a salt hotel and sunset at the wet flats.
+What: Visiting Salar de Uyuni salt flats as well as the Train Cemetery, Colchani gateway town, Isla Incahuasi cactus island, Salar de Uyuni, a salt hotel and sunset at the wet flats.
 The day starts at 10.30am, ends at 7.30pm and includes lunch.

 Where: Salar de Uyuni, Potosi, Bolivia.
 We stayed at Cilos Hotel, a comfortable but basic place a 10-minute walk from town.
 It had lovely hot showers, decent wifi in the common areas with breakfast included.
 Be warned that the town of Uyuni is rather bleak, so the walk isn’t the prettiest one you’ll ever do.

-When: The best time to visit Salar de Uyuni depends on the experience you’re looking for.
+When: The best time for visiting Salar de Uyuni depends on the experience you’re looking for.
 For the best climate, visit between July and October.
 For a chance to see the wet flats, visit between March and April.

 Finally, note that the food situation isn’t great in Uyuni but we highly recommend Minuteman Pizza inside Toñito Hotel, the best we’ve had on the continent!